ibm-cloud-docs/vpc/block_storage_vpc_expand_vol_about.md

 ### Boot volumes
 {: #expand-boot-vols}

 By default, when you create an instance from a stock image, a 100 GB, 3,000 IOPS boot volume is created and attached to the instance.
-Instances that are created from a custom image can have a boot volume capacity 10 GB to 250 GB.
+Instances that are created from a custom image can have a boot volume capacity of 10 GB to 250 GB.

-For either stock or custom images, you can increase boot volume capacity from its minimum provisioned size up to 250 GB, either when you provision an instance or when you update the boot volume from the list of Block Storage volumes.
+Regardless of the image type, you can increase boot volume capacity from its minimum provisioned size up to 250 GB.
+You can increase the capacity either when you provision an instance or later by updating the boot volume.
 For more information, see [Increasing boot volume capacity](/docs/vpc?topic=vpc-resize-boot-volumes).

 The boot volume expansion takes effect without a reboot.
 However, to use the increased boot volume space, you must expand your operating system so the increased boot volume capacity is recognized.
 For more information, see [Modifying a Linux OS for expanding boot volumes](/docs/vpc?topic=vpc-modifying-the-linux-os-expanded-boot-volume).
 {: note}